Narayan Chandra

-Narayan Chandra is a first-class and List A cricketer from Bangladesh.
+Narayan Chandra Saha is a first-class and List A cricketer from Bangladesh.
 He was born on 8 December 1979 in Narayanganj, Dhaka and is a right-handed batsman and right arm medium-fast bowler.
 He is sometimes referred to on scoresheets by his nickname Tapu.
 He played for Barisal Division in 2000/01 but found success hard to come by in both forms of the game.